rtyle/st-edge/README.md

 Install this package on your SmartThings hub.

-	# create private.mk with variables for HUB, DRIVER, CHANNEL and hub’s ADDRESS
+	# create private.mk file with variables for your HUB, DRIVER, CHANNEL and your hub’s ADDRESS
 	make install

 ## Development